An SLC Attorney Will Help You

 Removal of a child from a home starts with an allegation of abuse or neglect.
 The accusations may come from any number of sources, including family members, school officials, health care professionals, or law enforcement agents.

 When the allegation is received, a DCFS caseworker is assigned to conduct an investigation.
 This may entail visiting the home, talking with relatives and teachers, interviewing the parent, and speaking directly with the child.
 The investigation can conclude with several possible results:

 - No findings of abuse or neglect – The child is allowed to stay in the home and the investigation is closed.
-Findings and the implantation of an in-home safety plan – In this situation, DCFS is stating that there was some finding of wrongdoing.
-However, the case worker believes that the child can safely stay in the home with the assistance of some in-home services.
+Findings and the implementation of an in-home safety plan – In this situation, DCFS is stating that there was some finding of wrongdoing.
+However, the caseworker believes that the child can safely stay in the home with the assistance of some in-home services.

 The Utah courts continue to monitor the case to determine the best course of action for the child.
 Some possible options include:

 - Reunification with the family – Upon completion of a reunification plan, the court can order the return of the child to the family home.
 A family law attorney in Salt Lake City can assist you in requesting a reunification plan to bring your child home.

 - Foster care – The court may determine that the child should remain in foster care, pending other options, or the identification of permanent placement.